stackoverprof/stackoverprof/README.md

 ![](https://img.shields.io/badge/et%20cetera...%20-%23fafafa.svg)

 **Hi,**
-I'm  **R.Bintang Bagus Putra Angkasa.** A Creative Developer studying CS in Gadjah Mada and I'm skilled in 'n passionate about web development and design.
+I'm  **R.Bintang Bagus Putra Angkasa.** A Creative Developer studying CS in Gadjah Mada.
+I'm skilled in 'n passionate about web development and design but also making games for fun.